erszcz/msc-thesis/dfly-multiboot.md

 ### Mounting the root file system

 `dloader` is capable of preparing the kernel environment before booting the kernel.
-In fact, it's got a Forth interpreter built in what makes it capable of performing some complicated tasks.
+In fact, it's got a Forth interpreter built in, what makes it capable of performing some complicated tasks.
 Most of the time, though, `dloader` is simply used for parameterizing the functioning of some kernel subsystem, device driver or network stack.
 Setup of the kernel might also involve basic things like choosing the root device.
-However, the kernel environment is essentially just a simple key-value storage space where keys and values are zero-terminated strings whose meaning is left for interpretation to particular kernel subsystems.
+However, the kernel environment is essentially just a simple key-value storage space, where keys and values are zero-terminated strings whose meaning is left for interpretation to particular kernel subsystems.

 GRUB is neither aware nor capable of adjusting this kind of BSD specific kernel environment.
 However, the Multiboot specification defines that the